 (+ up to 5 points)

-Points were added if the state provides increased coverage for Medicaid-covered reproductive-health-care services through a federal Medicaid waiver or through a family-planning state plan amendment (SPA).
+Points were added if the state provides increased coverage for Medicaid-covered reproductive-health-care services through a federal Medicaid waiver or through a family planning state plan amendment (SPA).
 A state that applies for and receives a waiver or SPA is generally allowed to increase eligibility for Medicaid family-planning services and/or improve the quality of those services for a specific period of time.
 The duration, eligibility requirements, and covered services provided by each state's expanded coverage program vary from state to state.
-While pursuant to the Affordable Care Act it is anticipated that Medicaid family-planning waivers may be phased out and replaced with SPAs, NARAL Pro-Choice America and NARAL Pro-Choice America Foundation will continue to include Medicaid waivers as an indicator of states' commitment to providing essential family-planning care to low-income women until this is no longer an available option for states.
+While pursuant to the Affordable Care Act it is anticipated that Medicaid family-planning waivers may be phased out and replaced with SPAs, for the time being, NARAL Pro-Choice America and NARAL Pro-Choice America Foundation will continue to include Medicaid waivers as an indicator of states' commitment to providing essential family-planning care to low-income women.

 (- up to 10 points)